Miller theorem: Implementation

 Most frequently, the Miller theorem may be observed in, and implemented by, an arrangement consisting of an element with impedance $Z$ connected between the two terminals of a grounded general linear network.
-Usually, a voltage amplifier with gain of $A_V = K$ serves as such a linear network, but also other devices can play this role: a man and a potentiometer in a potentiometric null-balance meter, an electromechanical integrator (servomechanisms using potentiometric feedback sensors), etc.
+Usually, a voltage amplifier with gain of $A_V = K$ serves as such a linear network, but also other devices can play this role: a person and a potentiometer in a potentiometric null-balance meter, an electromechanical integrator (servomechanisms using potentiometric feedback sensors), etc.

 In the amplifier implementation, the input voltage $V_i$ serves as $V_1$ and the output voltage $V_o$ as $V_2$.
 In many cases, the input voltage source has some internal impedance $Z_{int}$ or an additional input impedance is connected that, in combination with $Z$, introduces a feedback.
 Depending on the kind of amplifier (non-inverting, inverting or differential), the feedback can be positive, negative or mixed.

 The Miller amplifier arrangement has two aspects: